kaltura/DeveloperPortalDocs/documentation/Mobile-Video-Player-SDKs/iOS_MediaProviders.md

 ## Create a Media-Entry

-To crate a media entry, you'll need to use a Media Entry provider.
+To create a media entry, you'll need to use a Media Entry provider.
 Choose from the following three Media Entry providers:

 * MockMediaProvider
 * OTTMediaProvider